Retinal Disease Management

 Dr. Robert King and Dr. Robin Ray specialize in the evaluation and treatment of retinal diseases including macular degeneration, diabetic retinopathy, macular hole, macular pucker, and retinal detachment.

-Retinal consultation is available in our Savannah, Bluffton, Brunswick, Glennville, Hinesville, Statesboro, Pooler and Vidalia locations.
+Retinal consultation is available in our Savannah, Bluffton, Brunswick, Hinesville, Statesboro, and Pooler locations.

 Please call (912) 354-4800 for an appointment.